GARAGE SALES WITH BASEBALL CARDS NEAR ME

 Autograph and memorabilia cards significantly spike in worth.
 Look for auto’d editions, bats, balls, jersey swatches from stars.

-Read also: HOW TO SCAN BASEBALL CARDS
+Read also: 1972 TOPPS BASEBALL CARDS LIST

 Serial numbered or parallel issue cards from the late 80s onward command premiums versus regular base versions.